 The above significant unobservable inputs are subject to change based on changes in economic and market conditions.
 The use of significant unobservable inputs creates uncertainty in the measurement of fair value as of the reporting date.
 The significant unobservable inputs used in the fair value measurement of the contingent consideration using Monte Carlo simulation are (i) discount rate, (ii) revenue volatility and (iii) risk-free rate.
 Significant increases or decreases in the discount rate and risk-free rate in isolation would result in a significantly lower or higher fair value measurement.
-Significant unobservable inputs used in the fair value measurement.
-The significant unobservable inputs used in the fair value measurement.
-The significant unobservable inputs used in the fair value measurement.
-The significant unobservable inputs used in the fair value measurement of the contingent consideration using probability analysis are (i) discount rate, (ii) payment amounts and (iii) probabilities.
-Significant increases or decreases in the discount rate in isolation would result in a significant increases or decreases in the payment amounts or probabilities in isolation would result in a significant increases or decreases in the payment amounts or probabilities in isolation would result in a significantly lower or higher fair value measurement.
+Significant unobservable inputs used in the fair value measurement of the contingent consideration using probability analysis are (i) discount rate, (ii) payment amounts and (iii) probabilities.
+Significant increases or decreases in the discount rate in isolation would result in a significantly lower or higher fair value measurement.
 Significant increases or decreases in the payment amounts or probabilities in isolation would result in a significantly higher or lower fair value measurement.
 It is not possible for us to predict the effect of future economic or market conditions on our estimated fair values.